Karen S. Lynch: Early life

 Lynch was born on December 30, 1963, in Ware, Massachusetts.
 She attended Ware Junior Senior High School and graduated in 1980.
-Lynch then attended Boston College's Carroll School of Management, where she earned a bachelor’s degree in accounting.
+Lynch then attended Boston College's Carroll School of Management, where she earned a bachelor's degree in accounting.
 She also has a Certified Public Accountant (CPA) certification.
 Upon graduating, she started her financial career in the Boston office of Ernst & Young, where she specialized in insurance.

 Career

 Lynch credits her chosen career path in healthcare to her family life experiences.
 In 2004, Lynch was appointed president of Cigna Dental.
 The following year, she took on a position that combined leadership of Cigna Group Insurance and Cigna Dental.
 She left Cigna in 2009 to become president of Magellan Health Services.

 In 2012, Lynch left Magellan and joined Aetna as executive vice president and head of specialty products.
 Three months after joining Aetna, Lynch led the integration of Coventry Health Care, which was the largest health care acquisition at the time.
 In 2015, Lynch became Aetna's first female president, a role she retained through the $70 billion acquisition of Aetna by CVS Health in 2018.

 On February 1, 2021, Lynch became president and CEO of CVS Health following the retirement of Larry Merlo.
 The appointment made her the highest-ranking female CEO on the Fortune 500 list and the 40th female chief executive on the Fortune 500 list.
 Under Lynch's leadership, CVS Health administered the COVID-19 vaccine in more than 40,000 long-term care facilities and in CVS Pharmacy locations in 50 states, Puerto Rico and Washington, D.C.
 She was also credited with overhauling their drug pricing business model to decrease costs borne by consumers.
 Under Lynch, CVS announced CVS CostVantage, a cost-plus model that based the cost of prescription drugs on the amount paid by CVS plus a small markup.

-In 2023, Lynch's total compensation from CVS Health was $21.6 million, representing a CEO-to-median worker pay ratio of 392-to-1.
+In 2023, Lynch's total compensation from CVS Health was $21.6 million, representing a CEO-to-median worker pay ratio of 392-to-1 (In 2024, the average CEO-to-worker pay ratio for S&P 500 companies was 285-to-1).
+Also that year, President Joe Biden appointed Lynch to the President's Export Council.

 In March 2024, Lynch released a memoir, titled "Taking Up Space: Get Heard, Deliver Results, and Make a Difference".
 In October 2024, the CVS Health board replaced Lynch as president and CEO with CVS Caremark executive, David Joyner.